SandhyaMuralidhar/MachineLearningProjects/README.md

 Ideal for practicing text preprocessing, feature extraction (e.g., Bag-of-Words, TF-IDF), and binary classification algorithms.

-How to Use
-Ensure the SMSSpamCollection file is in the same directory as your NLP or spam detection notebook.

-Load the data using pandas or standard Python file I/O for analysis and modeling.

 7.📁Simple Linear Regression Project
 This Jupyter notebook demonstrates the implementation of Simple Linear Regression for predicting a continuous target variable based on a single feature using Python and scikit-learn.